DharmeshPandav/dharmeshpandav.github.io/_posts/2015-02-24-Torifying-your-Scrapy_project_on_ubuntu.md

 ### **FOR TOR:**

-use this link for installation of TOR for your distro : https://www.torproject.org/docs/documentation.html.en
+use this link for installation of TOR for your distro : [TOR Project](https://www.torproject.org/docs/documentation.html.en)

-> for Ubuntu : DO NOT DOWNLOAD TOR Relay from Ubuntu repository ...Include Specific TOR project PPA instead
+> for ubuntu : DO NOT DOWNLOAD TOR Relay from Ubuntu repository ...Include Specific TOR project PPA instead

-Use this page for ppa of your project: https://www.torproject.org/docs/debian.html.en#ubuntu
+Use this page for selecting system specific PPA : [ubuntu PPA's](https://www.torproject.org/docs/debian.html.en#ubuntu)

 example (UTOPIC UNICORN)